About The Exhibit

 November 16, 2024 – Production of Reasonable Doubt.
 Visiting Instructor Sara Pillatzki-Warzeha (Dakota) with the Theater Department and Taylor Center for Equity and Inclusion will present a staged reading of the docudrama Reasonable Doubt alongside a panel conversation about healing and empathetic relationship building between Indigenous and settler people.
 Performance will take place at 6pm in the Center for Art and Dance.

 - November 22, 2024 – Senior Dance Capstone.
-The Senior Dance Capstone Project includes the Land Acknowledgement and there is a Post-show reception in the space outside Groot and Flaten.
+The Senior Dance Capstone Project includes the Land Acknowledgment and there is a Post-show reception in the space outside Groot and Flaten.

 About The Partners